-This starts the process with the travel insurance company and gets the ball rolling.
-Great travel insurance companies will provide advice on how to make this inconvenient situation as smooth as possible.
+Contacting the travel insurance company starts the process and gets the ball rolling.
+Great travel insurance companies will advise how to make this inconvenient situation as smooth as possible.

 Step 2: Collect Receipts

-Since most plans require you to pay upfront for medical expenses, you need to collect all bill receipts for reimbursement.
-Always ask for a detailed bill as well.
-Have the service or facility itemize each procedure.
-Also, make sure the bill and receipt be printed on official letterhead or stamp.
+Since most health insurance plans require you to pay upfront for medical expenses, you must collect all doctor and hospital bills for reimbursement.
+Always ask for a detailed invoice from the medical personnel as well.
+Have the service or medical facility itemize each procedure.
+Also, make sure the medical bills and receipt be printed on official letterhead or stamped.